+2.24.120 Firearms.
+An auxiliary police officer, but only while on duty in uniform and on assignment of duty in which the town marshal considers a firearm necessary, may carry a firearm provided such auxiliary police officer has qualified in a firearms training course under the direction of the town marshal as shown by a certificate to be issued by the town marshal.
+(Ord.
+390 §9, 1974).
 2.24.130 Administrative rules and regulations.
 The town marshal may adopt such rules and regulations consistent with the provisions of this chapter as he deems necessary or convenient to organize and administer an auxiliary police department and its functions.
 (Ord.
 390 §10, 1974).